danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 Transactions Influencing Stock Forecast
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In addition to influencing stock price, buying or selling a large number of shares of a stock will also influence that stock's "forecast".
+Buying or selling a large number of shares of a stock will influence that stock's forecast & second-order forecast.
 The forecast is the likelihood that the stock will increase or decrease in price.
 The magnitude of this effect depends on the number of shares being transacted.
-More shares will have a bigger effect on the stock forecast.
+More shares will have a bigger effect.

+The effect that transactions have on a stock's second-order forecast is significantly smaller than the effect on its forecast.

 .. _gameplay_stock_market_order_types: